Advisory Board Chair

-- The Executive Committee (EC) provides overall strategic direction and leadership to the Funders Alliance, and serves as the liaison to the fiscal sponsor.
+- The Advisory Board (AB) provides overall strategic direction and leadership to the Funders Alliance, and serves as the liaison to the fiscal sponsor.

-- The EC is composed of the Chair, the Vice Chair, the lead of each Action Team (AT), the Past Chair, and a staff liaison representative from the IEFA’s fiscal sponsor, the Inland Empire Community Foundation (ieCF).
-The IEFA backbone and collaborative grantmaking consultants participate in EC meetings as well.
+- The Advisory Board is composed of the Chair, the Vice Chair, the lead of each Action Team (AT), and a staff liaison representative from the IEFA’s fiscal sponsor, the Inland Empire Community Foundation (IECF).
+The Project Director, IEFA backbone and collaborative grantmaking consultants participate in Advisory Board meetings as well..

-- The EC is elected by the IEFA membership every two years for a two-year term.
-The current EC was elected to serve for the calendar years 2020-22.
+- The AB is elected by the IEFA membership every two years for a two-year term.
+The current ABwas elected to serve for the calendar years 2020-22.

 - IEFA is fiscally sponsored by the ieCF.

-- The ieCF provides fiscal support and management of IEFA’s financial resources, including membership dues and administration of funding applications for dues payments.
-This is provided as an in-kind contribution to IEFA in lieu of paying its own membership dues.
+- The IECF provides fiscal support and management of IEFA’s financial resources, including membership dues and administration of funding applications for dues payments.

 IEFA members are encouraged to participate on at least one Action Team.
 Participation is an opportunity to make a contribution to the region while building skills and relationships with leaders in the field by working collaboratively on a specific issue.
 The three current action teams are: